How do I apply for financial aid?

 Are there any other forms that I have to fill out beside the FAFSA?

 Students choosing to borrow through the Stafford Loan Program will also need to complete a Master Promissory Note (MPN).
 In addition a separate loan application and MPN is required for parents borrowing through the PLUS Loan Program (Parent Loan for Undergraduate Students).
 We may request additional documents, such as tax returns, based on the results of your FAFSA.

 Where do I get a Stafford Master Promissory Note or a PLUS Loan application/MPN?

 Students who answered “yes” to the loan question on the FAFSA (“in addition to grants, are you interested in student loans”) will be mailed a Master Promissory Note (MPN) for a Stafford Loan by AES/PHEAA Loan Division.
 If you do not receive an MPN you should contact the Financial Aid Office for guidance.
 Parents can obtain pre-approval/denial for a PLUS Loan through AES/PHEAA by calling 1-800-692-7392 or obtaining a form from Manor’s Financial Aid Office.
 Parents who are pre-approved will receive the PLUS Loan MPN directly from AES/PHEAA or Manor College.

 What if the information about income and assets on my FAFSA application does not reflect my family’s ability to pay for my education?
 For example, what if one of my parents has lost their job?

-The 2016-2017 FAFSA will collect income information from the 2015 tax year.
+The FAFSA will collect income tax information from two years prior.
 Thus, if your family experiences a decrease in income in 2016, it will not be reflected on your application.
 Please contact our office directly for forms and assistance in reporting this type of change in your family financial situation.

 Who do I call if I need help with applying for financial aid?